Performance By Carter Hayes April 14, 2026 10 min read

 Share:

-For road tires, set your pressure to the 28–40 PSI range recommended in your owner’s manual.
+For road tires, most sportbikes and naked bikes run 33–36 PSI front and 36–42 PSI rear as a starting point — always verify against your owner’s manual, which typically gives a 28–40 PSI range depending on bike type and load.
+Getting this wrong by even a few PSI changes your contact patch, accelerates wear, and affects braking and cornering stability.
 For track tires, start with a cold pressure around 26–36 PSI.
 Aim for a hot target of 33–36 PSI in the front and 23–26 PSI in the rear.
 Use slightly lower pressures for wet or rain tires.
 Always measure tires cold (after the bike sits for at least three hours).
 Adjust based on ambient temperature, rider weight, and the track surface.
-If you use tire warmers, set them to 70–90°C for slicks.
-Slightly overinflate the tires before heating, then bleed them down to your target pressure.
+If you use tire warmers for track slicks, slightly overinflate before fitting the warmers.
+Once the carcass reaches race temperature, bleed down to your target hot pressure — this bleed-down technique applies to track slicks only, not road tires.
+Set warmers to 70–90°C for slicks.

 Quick Answer: Best PSI Ranges for Road, Track, Rain